 When we moved to Kansas we had no desire to purchase a home because we knew we weren’t staying past 3-4 years tops.

-We discussed buying a home here since we are now back in Tennessee [our home state] but also knew that this specific city wasn’t a place we intended to stay after 3-4 years.
+Then we moved back to Tennessee [our home state] but also knew that the city wasn’t a place we intended to stay after 3-4 years.
+Which was a good thing because now we are in Northern KY.

 Plus on top of it taking 8 months for our last home to sell was a big bummer and something I have no desire to have to go through every few years.